About Birmingham, AL Restaurants

 About Joseph K. Hall Jr.

 Joseph K. Hall, Jr. is an editor for 10Best, Inc. His travels have allowed him to sing for pints in Inistioge and eat octopus in Athens.
 He served as city editor on the 10Best Travel Guides for Atlanta, Dallas and Washington, DC.
 His work has also appeared in business and collegiate sports publications.
-In his spare time – when he has it – he serves as a...
+In his spare time – when he has it – he serves...
 Read more »

 Read more about Joseph here.